metio/terraform-provider-k8s/docs/data-sources/chaos_mesh_org_schedule_v1alpha1_manifest.md

 - `duration` (String) Duration represents the duration of the chaos action
 - `remote_cluster` (String) RemoteCluster represents the remote cluster where the chaos will be deployed
 - `stressng_stressors` (String) StressngStressors defines plenty of stressors just like 'Stressors' except that it's an experimental feature and more powerful.
 You can define stressors in 'stress-ng' (see also 'man stress-ng') dialect, however not all of the supported stressors are well tested.
 It maybe retired in later releases.
 You should always use 'Stressors' to define the stressors and use this only when you want more stressors unsupported by 'Stressors'.
 When both 'StressngStressors' and 'Stressors' are defined, 'StressngStressors' wins.
 - `stressors` (Attributes) Stressors defines plenty of stressors supported to stress system components out.
 You can use one or more of them to make up various kinds of stresses.
-At least one of the stressors should be specified. (see [below for nested schema](#nestedatt--spec--workflow--templates--time_chaos--stressors))
+At least one of the stressors should be specified. (see [below for nested schema](#nestedatt--spec--workflow--templates--stress_chaos--stressors))
 - `value` (String) Value is required when the mode is set to 'FixedMode' / 'FixedPercentMode' / 'RandomMaxPercentMode'.
 If 'FixedMode', provide an integer of pods to do chaos action.
 If 'FixedPercentMode', provide a number from 0-100 to specify the percent of pods the server can do chaos action.
 IF 'RandomMaxPercentMode',  provide a number from 0-100 to specify the max percent of pods to do chaos action

-<a id="nestedatt--spec--workflow--templates--time_chaos--selector"></a>
+<a id="nestedatt--spec--workflow--templates--stress_chaos--selector"></a>
-### Nested Schema for `spec.workflow.templates.time_chaos.selector`
+### Nested Schema for `spec.workflow.templates.stress_chaos.selector`

 Optional:

 - `annotation_selectors` (Map of String) Map of string keys and values that can be used to select objects.
 A selector based on annotations.
 - `expression_selectors` (Attributes List) a slice of label selector expressions that can be used to select objects.
-A list of selectors based on set-based label expressions. (see [below for nested schema](#nestedatt--spec--workflow--templates--time_chaos--selector--expression_selectors))
+A list of selectors based on set-based label expressions. (see [below for nested schema](#nestedatt--spec--workflow--templates--stress_chaos--selector--expression_selectors))
 - `field_selectors` (Map of String) Map of string keys and values that can be used to select objects.
 A selector based on fields.
 - `label_selectors` (Map of String) Map of string keys and values that can be used to select objects.
 A selector based on labels.
 - `namespaces` (List of String) Namespaces is a set of namespace to which objects belong.